-Issue: As part of his $40 billion state government budget for fiscal year 2020, Gov. JB Pritzker implemented a multi-faceted proposal to address the financial issues facing TRS and Illinois’ four other state public pension systems.
+Issue: As part of his $40 billion state government budget for fiscal year 2020, Gov. JB Pritzker implemented a multi-faceted plan to address the financial issues facing TRS and Illinois’ four other state public pension systems.

 The State Pension Contribution in FY 2020